There are lots of interesting and beautiful places to visit in Turkey, and it’s a destination that you can travel to 365 days a year.

 Another UNESCO world heritage site that’s worth a visit.
 Mamure Castle is a medieval castle that was built by the rulers of the Armenian Kingdom of Cilicia.
 Since then it has been destroyed and repaired numerous times during the Byzantine period and the crusades.

 It’s a spectacular fortress that stretches 23,500-square-metre (253,000 sq ft).

 Where: Mersin Province.

-The Roman ruins are well-preserved and deserve a visit on its own.
+The Roman ruins are well-preserved and deserve a visit on their own.
 Luckily, you can combine both during your stay at this UNESCO world heritage site.